AbhishekPethani/Instagram-bot/README.md

   - `<Edge>` : <https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/>
   - `<Firefox>` : <https://github.com/mozilla/geckodriver/releases>
   - `<Safari>` : <https://webkit.org/blog/6900/webdriver-support-in-safari-10/>
+- keep this file in same directory where the **instabot.py** is in.

 ### How to run
 - set username and password variable to your instagram **user name** and **password** at line number **62 and 63** respectively and that's all 😁.